Employer Information

 It is important to note that this description is a typical example of your placement and may be subject to change.

 Rheumatology department works across the trust main hospital sites in addition to a number of surrounding peripheral community hospitals in the county.
-The team includes 7 consultant rheumatologists and associate specialist across both sites.
-We have 2 Rheumatology specialist registrars across both sites, one advanced clinical practitioner and 6 rheumatology specialist nurses.
+The team include 7 consultant rheumatologists and associate specialist across both sites.
+We have 2 Rheumatology specialist registrars across both sites and a clinical fellow based in Gloucester.
+One advanced clinical practioner and 6 rheumatology specialist nurses.
 We have rheumatology outpatient clinics running on both sites 5 days a week.
 This includes general Rheumatology Outpatients clinics, Rheumatology Hot Clinic, early inflammatory arthritis clinic, CTD, osteoporosis clinic and Rheumatology Adolescent (Transition)clinic.
-Additionally, there are specialist vasculitis clinic, orthopaedic and respiratory combined clinics.
+Additionally, there is specialist vasculitis clinic, orthopaedic and respiratory combined clinics.

 The type of work to expect and learning opportunities